edemocracy/ekklesia-portal/README.md

 section [Testing](https://docs.ekklesiademocracy.org/en/latest/development/testing.html)
 in the Ekklesia documentation.

-The following instructions assume that *Nix* and *lorri* are already installed, and an empty + writable PostgreSQL database can be accessed somehow.
+The following instructions assume that *Nix* is already installed, has Nix flakes enabled, and an empty + writable PostgreSQL database can be accessed somehow.

-If you don't have *Nix* and *lorri* or can’t use an existing PostgreSQL server, have a look at the section [Development Environment](https://docs.ekklesiademocracy.org/en/latest/development/dev_env.html) in the Ekklesia documentation.
+If you don't have *Nix* with Flakes support and or can’t use an existing PostgreSQL server, have a look at the [Development Environment](https://docs.ekklesiademocracy.org/en/latest/development/dev_env.html) section in the Ekklesia documentation.

 It's strongly recommended to also follow the instructions at `Setting up the Cachix Binary Cache <https://docs.ekklesiademocracy.org/en/latest/development/dev_env.html#setting-up-the-cachix-binary-cache>`